Telnet program to connect with a remote computer

 Why would you telnet?

-Because some material you wish to access may not
+Because some material you wish to access may notbe available on the Web, or because you do not have access to the Web on

 a particular computer, but still want to connect with Internet resources.